Deltik/Log2Log/README.txt

 +++++++++++++++++++
 + VERSION HISTORY +
 +++++++++++++++++++
+1.0.6 (2015/03/22)
+  - NEW: Experimental Pidgin plaintext `From` format converter
+  - FIX: Program crash due to the way StdFormat tried to access timezone information
+  - FIX: Possible Pidgin HTML `From` format converter infinite loop
+  - FIX: Improved sender handling in Windows Live Messenger `To` format converter
+  - FIX: XML integrity with "<" and ">" symbols in Windows Live Messenger `To` format converter

 1.0.5 (2015/03/20)
   - FIX: Significant improvements in Pidgin `From` format converter robustness
   - FIX: Made Pidgin `From` format converter datetimestamps less buggy